 8, 9, 10 July: The Airing of the Quilts The 10th anniversary of this spectacular quilt exhibition.

-Fashion Project Sessions Each Friday afternoon the Museum’s side verandah is abuzz with activity under the guidance of experienced fashion industry style coach and pattern engineer Lois Hennes.
-Bring your own fashion project to life for a $10 per hour donation to the Museum.
+Fashion Project Sessions You can bring your own fashion project to life under the guidance of experienced fashion industry style coach and pattern engineer Lois Hennes for a $10 per hour donation to the Museum.
 Please book with Lois on 0439 423 185.

 In between Exhibitions the Museum has Open House featuring items from our collection reflecting family life from the turn of the century to the 1960s.